Uhuru steers clear of politics in Eldoret tour

 Uhuru said revival of Rivatex would help to create 3, 000 jobs and usher in a new dawn for cotton farming in more than 24 counties where 500,000 farmers would also benefit and create more jobs.

-Ruto said the Big Four Agenda was turning into a reality with the revival of Rivatex as the best examples of successes so far achieved.

-Uhuru said the government would also deal with other challenges affected residents in the region including completion of the Northern by pass to ease traffic congestion in Eldoret along with other health projects.

-Other leaders present included Elgeyo Marakwet Governor Alex Tolgos, Uasin Gishu Senator Margaret Kamar, Cabinet Secretaries Henry Rotich, George Magoha and Peter Munya among others
+Elgeyo Marakwet Governor Alex Tolgos, Uasin Gishu Senator Margaret Kamar, Cabinet secretaries Henry Rotich, George Magoha and Peter Munya were present.